OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/16-Testing_for_HTTP_Incoming_Requests.md

 ### Reverse Proxy

-There is situation that we would like to monitor all HTTP incoming requests on web server side but we can't change configuration on browser or application client side.
-In this scenario, we can setup reverse proxy on web server side to monitor all incoming/outgoing requests on web server side.
+There is situation that we would like to monitor all HTTP incoming requests on web server but we can't change configuration on the browser or application client-side.
+In this scenario, we can setup a reverse proxy on web server end to monitor all incoming/outgoing requests on web server.

 For windows platform, Fiddler is recommended.
 It provides not only monitor but can also edit/reply the HTTP requests.
 Refer to [this reference for how to configure Fiddler as reverse Proxy](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/UseFiddlerAsReverseProxy)